Microsoft opens harassment investigation sought by investors

 Microsoft said Thursday it is opening an inquiry into how it responds to workplace sexual harassment and gender discrimination, including its handling of allegations about co-founder Bill Gates.

 The review is a response to pressure from Microsoft investors.
-Nearly 78% of shareholders at Microsoft’s Nov.
-30 annual meeting voted to demand more accountability from the company in responding to workplace sexual harassment complaints.
+Nearly 78% of shareholders at the company's Nov.
+30 annual meeting voted to demand more accountability in addressing workplace sexual harassment complaints.

 Activist investor proposals to change corporate policy rarely succeed.
-Microsoft had urged shareholders to reject the December proposal seeking a report on the company’s approach to harassment and discrimination complaints.
+Microsoft had urged shareholders to reject the proposal, which called on the company to investigate its harassment policies and release a public report about them.

 But the investment firm behind the proposal, Massachusetts-based Arjuna Capital, said it was pleased with how the company has responded since the winning vote.